 On November 19, 2014, the Child Care and Development Block Grant (CCDBG) Act of 2014 (Pub.
 L. 113-186) was signed into law.
 The US Department of Health and Human Services issued its Final Rule for the Child Care and Development Fund (CCDF) program on September 30, 2016.
 On October 1, 2016, the CCDBG Act of 2014 took effect.

 TWC issued WD Letter 21-16 on October 13, 2016, titled “Requirements for Reporting and Fact-Finding for Suspected Fraud, Waste, Theft, Program Abuse Cases, and Recovery of Improper Payments,” to provide Boards with related changes resulting from the CCDBG Act of 2014.
-WD Letter 21-16 includes procedures that address a parent’s ineligibility for services until recovery of improper payments is complete for fraud, child care services received while waiting on an appeal, and Board payment of the parent’s share of cost (PSOC) when the parent failed to pay.
+WD Letter 21-16 includes procedures that address a parent’s ineligibility for services until recovery of improper payments is complete for fraud, child care services received while waiting on an appeal, and Board payment of the parent’s share of cost (PSoC) when the parent failed to pay.
 It also includes procedures for establishing a debt and the recovery of improper payments.
-On January 29, 2018, TWC issued WD Letter 21-16, Change 1, to add instructions for sending debt to TWC’s Collections and Civil Actions Department, Regulatory Integrity Division (Collections), and to make technical changes.
+On January 29, 2018, TWC issued WD Letter 21-16, Change 3, to add instructions for sending debt to TWC’s Collections and Civil Actions Department, Regulatory Integrity Division (Collections), and to make technical changes.

 On March 29, 2017, TWC issued WD Letter 14-17, titled “Operational Guidance for Receivables Established for Child Care Services Improperly Paid before October 1, 2016,” to provide guidance for recoupment of child care receivables established before the CCDBG Act of 2014 went into effect.